Jollywatt/typst-fletcher/src/draw.typ

 		)

 		intersect-rect-with-crossing-line(node.rect, crossing-line)

-	}
+	} else { panic(node.shape) }
 }

-/// Get the points where a connector between two nodes should be drawn from and
+/// Get the points where a connector between two nodes should be drawn between,
-/// to, taking into account the nodes' sizes and relative positions.
+/// taking into account the nodes' sizes and relative positions.
 ///
 /// - conn (dictionary): The connector whose end points should be determined.
 /// - nodes (pair of dictionaries): The start and end nodes of the connector.
 /// -> pair of points
-#let get-node-connectors(conn, nodes) = {
+#let get-conn-anchors(conn, nodes) = {
 	let center-center-line = nodes.map(node => node.real-pos)

 	let v = vector.sub(..center-center-line)